Bill experienced the bitter taste of rejection as a child that led to anger and emptiness. A simple prayer was the turning point for him.

 He asked if I would like to say a prayer and ask Jesus into my heart.
 I said, “No!”
 He turned to Joy and said, “Would you like to say a prayer?”
 She said, “Yes, I would!”
 Well, we had always done everything together and so I said all right, I would do it too.
 (I thought, if this is some sort of a joke, he could laugh at both of us when he leaves, and not just me.)
 We said a simple prayer.
 He asked if I felt anything.
 I said.
 “No”, but I actually had felt something.
 What I felt was a feeling of coming home, a feeling of love and peace, a place where I felt warm and welcome.
 Next day at work I told someone what had happened.
 He looked at me strangely, but I began to feel Jesus’ presence in my life.
 The first thing Jesus did was to clean up my filthy tongue.
 I know He can take the emptiness out of your life and fill it with love.

 Where will you spend eternity?

-Since then, Jesus has been taking things away and He has been adding other things to my life.
+Since then, Jesus has been taking some things away and He has been adding new things into my life.
 Even if I try really hard, I can’t remember what that empty feeling was like.
 The emptiness I felt for so long has left me forever.
-Such is the love and peace of knowing Him personally and knowing you will spend eternity in Heaven.
+Such is the love and peace of knowing Him personally and knowing I will spend eternity in Heaven.
 Eternity is a long time.
 The Bible says that the spirit goes back to the one who created it.